FOREIGN FINANCIAL ACCOUNTS FBAR AND INCOME TAX FILING REQUIREMENTS

 An FBAR penalty is not like an IRS income tax penalty.
-In income tax matters (Title 26 of the United States Code), upon IRS assessment of tax and penalty and the issuance of required taxpayer delinquent payment notices, federal statutes allow the IRS to issue non-judicial bank levies, wage garnishments and file federal tax liens for unpaid income taxes and penalties.
+In income tax matters (Title 26 of the United States Code), upon IRS assessment of tax and penalty and the issuance of required taxpayer delinquent payment notices, federal statutes allow the IRS to issue non-judicial bank levies, wage garnishments and file federal tax liens for the unpaid income taxes.
 No federal court judgment is required in income tax penalty matters.
 IRS administrative collection authority is built into the income tax statutes (Title 26 U.S.C.) for obvious protection of revenue.

 U.S. Code § 3711 is very specific about the requirement of a court judgment to actively levy, garnish or lien debtors in collection matters “except taxes and penalties of the Internal Revenue Code of 1986” (Title 26 U.S.C.
 1 et. seq.).
 It is Title 26 (income tax) and IRS collection practices which most individuals and businesses know and fear because of administrative powers of the IRS.
 Non-Title 26 government debt collection matters do not have the teeth of the broad reaching administrative collection authority given to the IRS, e.g., levy, garnishment, offset of monies due (such as refunds and Social Security payments), foreclosure, tax lien filing, all without a federal court judgment.